amazeeio/lagoon-raas/README.md

 lagoon-raas-78467d8f64-trmsj   2/2     Running   0          22s
 ```

+Update the `REDIS_HOST` and `REDIS_PORT` environment variables on the operator deployment with the default values of a shared redis cluster.

 ### Uninstalling

 To uninstall all that was performed in the above step run `make uninstall`.